deniszanin/deniszanin.github.io/_posts/11-20-2018-git-split-ssh-gpg-qubes-4-en.md

 **An import note, parte two:** generating a new *SSH key pair* on **ssh-vault**, you'll be prompted for file location to save the key.
 At this moment, don't hit *Enter*; instead, complete with a different location (name) for the key.

 ```
 # Generating a new key pair in ssh-vault,
 # change its default location when prompted.
+# Enter a file with different location and name, like
+#         /home/user/.ssh/my_github_rsakey
+# or      /home/user/.ssh/github_secret_sshkey
+#        etc. etc. etc.

 Enter a file in which to save the key (/home/you/.ssh/id_rsa):

-# Enter a file with different location and name, like
-                /home/user/.ssh/my_github_rsakey
-        or      /home/user/.ssh/github_secret_sshkey
-        etc. etc. etc.
 ```

 *Don't worry!
 Take your time, I'm still here.**